neondatabase/psql-describe/README.md

 * We implement some C library functions, such as `strlen` and `strchr`, and some Postgres support functions, such as `printTable` and `printQuery`, in JavaScript.
 * We write tests to catch (and then fix) problems, mostly related to pointer arithmetic, pointer dereferencing, and pointer output parameters.

 This approach means that most of the 8000+ lines of code in `describe.mjs` have not actually been looked at.
-If you find bugs, please file an issue!
+If you find bugs, please file an issue.

 ## Usage